Job Details

 • Willingness to proactively work on tasks and projects efficiently and accurately, independent of supervision or immediate assistance

-• Ability to work on low-voltage devices
+• Work on low-voltage devices

-Desired Qualifications:
+Desired Qualifications

 • Possession of a valid U.S. driver’s license